There are 5 ways to get from Quito to Cuba by car or plane

 Want to know more about travelling around the world?

 Rome2Rio's Travel Guide series provide vital information for the global traveller.
-Read our range of informative guides on popular transport routes and companies - including Need to know: Eurostar, How to get from Southend Airport into central London, and Need to know: Greyhound - to help you get the most out of your next trip.
+Read our range of informative guides on popular transport routes and companies - including Which London airport should I choose?, 5 incredible day trips from Florence by train, and How do I buy a London Underground ticket? - to help you get the most out of your next trip.